Profile image

 Inquests and Public Inquiries

-Tom is regularly instructed to represent bereaved families at Article 2 inquests, with a particular focus on deaths in state custody, mental health and psychiatric detention, and following police contact.
-Tom has acted in a number of high profile cases including the Hillsborough inquests and Birmingham Pub Bombings (1974) inquests.
+Tom is regularly instructed in complex public inquiries and to represent bereaved families in Article 2 inquests, with a particular focus on deaths in state custody, mental health and psychiatric detention, and following police contact.
+Tom has acted in a number of high profile cases including the East London inquests, Hillsborough inquests and Birmingham Pub Bombings (1974) inquests.

 Tom also specialises in civil claims and public law proceedings arising out inquests and inquiries, and regularly settles Human Rights Act, Fatal Accidents Act and other claims.